-There are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of products for the treatment of the disease indications for which we have research programs, including PKU, metachromic leukodystrophy, lung disease, hemoglobinopathies and ophthalmological diseases.
+There are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of products for the treatment of the disease indications for which we have research programs, including PKU, metachromic leukodystrophy, hemoglobinopathies and ophthalmological diseases.
 Some of these competitive products and therapies are based on scientific approaches that are similar to our approach, and others are based on entirely different approaches.

 Our platform and product focus is the development of genetic medicines.
 There are a number of companies developing nuclease-based gene editing technologies using CRISPR/Cas9, TALENs, meganucleases, Mega-TALs and ZFNs, including bluebird bio, Caribou Biosciences, Cellectis, CRISPR Therapeutics, Editas Medicine, Intellia Therapeutics, Poseida Therapeutics, Precision BioSciences and Sangamo Therapeutics.
-Additional companies developing gene therapy products include Abeona Therapeutics, Adverum Biotechnologies, Applied Genetic Technologies, Audentes Therapeutics, AveXis, bluebird bio, Nightstar Therapeutics, REGENXBIO, Spark Therapeutics, Ultragenyx Pharmaceutical, uniQure and Voyager Therapeutics.
+Additional companies developing gene therapy products include Abeona Therapeutics, Adverum Biotechnologies, American Gene Technologies, Applied Genetic Technologies, Audentes Therapeutics, AveXis, an indirect wholly-owned subsidiary of Novartis, BioMarin, bluebird bio, Nightstar Therapeutics, REGENXBIO, Solid Biosciences, Spark Therapeutics, Ultragenyx Pharmaceutical, uniQure and Voyager Therapeutics.
 In addition to competition from other gene editing therapies or gene therapies, any products we may develop may also face competition from other types of therapies, such as small molecule, antibody, protein or other therapies.